prakhar7m/Google-Problem-Set-Babynames.py/README.md

-# GOOGLE PYTHON Dev BABYNAMES.py problem
+# google python dev BABYNAMES.py problem
 The Social Security administration has this neat data by year of what names are most popular for babies born that year in the USA (see social security baby names).

 The files for this exercise are in the "babynames" directory inside google-python-exercises (download the google-python-exercises.zip if you have not already, see Set Up for details).
 Add your code in babynames.py.
 The files baby1990.html baby1992.html ... contain raw html, similar to what you get visiting the above social security site.
 Take a look at the html and think about how you might scrape the data out of it.

-Part A
+#Part A

 In the babynames.py file, implement the extract_names(filename) function which takes the filename of a baby1990.html file and returns the data from the file as a single list -- the year string at the start of the list followed by the name-rank strings in alphabetical order. ['2006', 'Aaliyah 91', 'Abagail 895', 'Aaron 57', ...].
 Modify main() so it calls your extract_names() function and prints what it returns (main already has the code for the command line argument parsing).
 If you get stuck working out the regular expressions for the year and each name, solution regular expression patterns are shown at the end of this document.
 Note that for parsing webpages in general, regular expressions don't do a good job, but these webpages have a simple and consistent format.